chrisgpj/Publishing-Walking/README.md

 # Publishing Walking

+## Introduction
-In October 2022 I prepared a publicaiton of Walking, by Henry David Thoreau.
-The purpose of the publicaiton was to make the physical books using.
-The project is steeped in handcraft.
+In October 2022, I prepared a publicaiton of Walking, by Henry David Thoreau.
+The purpose of the publicaiton was to use of my skills as a craftsman to make physical books.

-After some consideration, I have decided to make my contributions available.
-This includes my efforts in preparing the manuscript, a citation scheme, and various notes on the text.
-Please see the copyright page of the publication for more information.
+The work I put into preparing the actual text was significant.
+However, I have decided to make that contirbution available.
+This includes my efforts in preparing the digital manuscript, a citation scheme, and notes of the text.

-Over the last decades of material excess in the developed nations, we have been able to pay for unneccessary non-material services, while neglecting some of those unpaid services which give us the most joy, or in some cases entirely overlooking deeply essential paid services; despite material needs being met so prolifically, commuinities have lost the ability to find enjoyement in making things — even when doing so would be an astonishing efficiency, working in cooperation with modern technology.

-For this publication, I am a maker: whatever payment I recieve is a modest wage for this alone.
-I live in a modern industrial nation-state.
-Handcraft is no always a practical thing to do for a living, and I have made way doing other things as well — I continue to do some of these things, since I consider them necessary.
-However, there comes a time when I, for once, want payment to come from a responsible engagement with materials, rather than from an unneccessary service that I feel to be reliant on the irresponsible use of materials.
-There is room enough in the society for much more than we realise, especially when it comes to activities which do more with less.
-We should try and realise that soon, because the future will be much better for it.
+For this publication, I want to be paid as a maker, only.

+Handcraft is going against the grain in a society that has so many abstract, non-material services, which has distanced itself so much from material and ecological processes.
+Even jobs directly involved with sustainability are prone to this phenomenon.
+I am equipped for such work and often enjoy it.
+However, I have decided that it is important to go against the grain, now and then.
+Therefore, I am seeking a modest wage for that which would often be  off-sourced; and I am doing what work I can that would usually belong to a high-paid service job in my own time.

+## Repository Contents

+The pdf of Walking supplied here is **not** the same one I have used for physical publication.
+The version here is prepared for digital reading.

+## Copyright

+See the front copyright page in the pdf of _Walking_.

+## Thanks are Given To:

+Everyone who has supported me and purchased my books.

+## How To Give Credit

+It will be seen on the front copyright page that you must credit to me when you do distribute or use the text.
+The initals used in the book are C.G.P.J.; my name is Christopher Jolly.
+Whether you have to use my name, or not, depends on what part of the text you are working with.

+~ Chris<br>
+_Adelaide, 16 November, 2022_